ZacharyBohn/state-view-pattern/README.md

 ### Install Create Page Script

-To use the State View package's create page scrpit, you first need to activate the script on your system.
+To use the State View package's create page script, you first need to activate the script on your system.
 Open your terminal and run the following command:

 ```zsh
 dart pub global activate state_view